-AUs will be listed as non-support when one or both of the evaluated biological communities (macroinvertebrates and/or fish) indicate perturbation/degradation (Table 9), or when one or both of the toxicity test organisms (vertebrate and/or invertebrate) fail more than one ambient toxicity study acute or chronic toxicity test in a three-year period (Table 10).
+AUs may be listed as non-support when one or both of the evaluated biological communities (macroinvertebrates and/or fish) indicate perturbation/degradation (Table 8), or when one or both of the toxicity test organisms (vertebrate and/or invertebrate) fail greater than one acute or chronic toxicity test in a three-year period (Table 9).

 Aquatic life designated use attainment can be assessed using both biological integrity data and water chemistry data.
-When only water chemistry data are available for an AU and assessment results indicate water quality impairment for pH, temperature, dissolved oxygen, turbidity, ammonia, radioactivity, site specific minerals, or toxic substances it will be assumed that aquatic life designated use is not attained.
-However, if physical and biological data are collected post-assessment which indicate aquatic life designated use is attained, the water quality impairment will remain, but it will be noted that the aquatic life designated use is being attained in the subsequent assessment cycle.
+When only water chemistry data are available for an AU and assessment results indicate water quality impairment for temperature, dissolved oxygen, ammonia, radioactivity, site specific minerals, or toxic substances it will be assumed that the aquatic life designated use is not attained.
+However, if physical and biological data are collected post-assessment which indicate the aquatic life designated use is attained, the water quality impairment will remain, but it will be noted that the aquatic life designated use is being attained in the subsequent assessment cycle.

-AUs will be listed as support when evaluated biological communities (macroinvertebrates and/or fish, which ever community led to the impaired attainment decision) do not indicate perturbation/degradation (Table 9) and when there have been no ambient toxicity test failures, acute or chronic, in a three-year period (Table 10).
+AUs may be listed as support when evaluated biological communities (macroinvertebrates and/or fish, which ever community led to the impaired attainment decision) do not indicate perturbation/degradation (Table 8) and when there have been no ambient toxicity test failures, acute or chronic, in a three-year period (Table 9).

-Table 8: Biological community assessment determination.
+Table 7: Biological community assessment determination.